gadenbuie/countdown/quarto/README.md

 There are many more customizations to choose from.
 See the next section for more details.

 ### Customizations

 The extension offers extensive customization options, akin to the features provided by the R package version of `countdown`.
-These customizations cover both functionality and style.
-We support a document-level set of style options and individual options.
+These customizations span both functionality and style.
+They can be configured either at the document level or for each individual timer.

 #### In-line options